pikulbrita/notes/README.md

 - Optimize for readability first, then performance.
 - Regularly refactor to eliminate redundancy and improve structure.
 - Always consider the future readers and maintainers of your code.

+# 2024-02-20
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, prioritize your tasks based on their importance and deadlines.
+By giving priority to the tasks that need to get done first, you can ensure that you are making progress on the right things.

+Second, always plan beforehand.
+When starting a new project or working on a complex task, create a plan with a timeline and break it down into smaller, manageable steps.
+Doing so will make it easier to stay on track and avoid getting lost in the details.
+You can also use project management tools, such as Trello or Asana, to help keep track of your progress and ensure nothing falls through the cracks.
+ - 来自NLP